p3palazzo/comparative-histories/paper.md

 the study of past architecture and their relation to historical critique.

-# Rise and fall of comparative history #
+# Purposes of comparative history #

 Comparative histories of architecture were developed in Europe during the second half of the 19^th^ century at the intersection of two